Roger412/rogertests/CSP ATTEMPTS/README.md

 # 🧠 Motor Imagery BCI with Unicorn

-This project implements a basic EEG-based BCI (Brain-Computer Interface) using the Unicorn Hybrid Black device.
+This project attempts to implement a basic EEG-based BCI (Brain-Computer Interface) using the Unicorn Hybrid Black device.
 It uses CSP + LDA to classify left vs right motor imagery in real time.

 ---